blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/004-register-stake-address.md

 ## Step 3 - Sign Transaction

-Copy tx.raw to your air gapped dingo folder.
+Copy `tx.raw` to the `~dingo` directory on your air-gapped machine.

-Sign with both the payment and stake signing keys:
+Sign transaction using both the payment and stake signing keys:

 ⚠️ On an air-gapped machine